Associate Director of Admission and Strategic Outreach, Engagement and Diversity Initiatives

 Diversity, Equity, and Inclusion

 It is with passion, commitment, and humility that we introduce ourselves to you as the DEIL team at St. Hilda’s & St. Hugh’s.
 Standing for Diversity, Equity, and Inclusion Leadership, the DEIL team is dedicated to helping faculty foster an authentically multicultural school community for the benefit of all students and families.
-In line with the founding mission of Mother Ruth, the DEIL team has been in the making for the past several years, with individual members receiving ongoing practitioner training and consistently volunteering for work within the school with an explicit focus on the area of diversity, equity, inclusion, and multicultural fluency.
+In line with the founding mission of Mother Ruth, the DEIL team works together and with the broader school community with an explicit focus on diversity, equity, inclusion, and multicultural fluency and support.

 DEIL is committed to serving the school’s mission of fostering diversity, equity, and inclusion by:

 - Collaborating with faculty to examine with them their own multicultural experiences and the impact these experiences have on their interactions with students and families